Pauked/dcli/readme.md

 - Create a Profile and mark it as your Default Profile.
   - *This can also be changed later in the App Settings menu.*

 Once the initial setup is complete, you will be presented with the main menu.
-The main menu is aimed at being able to quickly play Doom.
+The main menu is aimed at being able to **Play Doom Quickly**.
 Use the arrow keys to go up and down the menu and press Enter to select an option.
 You can filter the menu down by typing the option name.
-Menu options ending with ``>>`` will take you to a sub menu.
-Pressing Escape will take you back to the previous menu or quit the app if you are at the main menu.
+Menu options ending with ``>>`` will take you to a sub-menu.
+Pressing Escape will take you back to the previous menu, or quit the app if you are at the main menu.

 ### Menu Mode